-India, China troops clash at Himalayan border with 'casualties on both sides'
+India, China troops clash at Himalayan border, 'casualties on both sides'

-NEW DELHI/BEIJING (Reuters) - Indian and Chinese troops clashed with iron rods and stones at their disputed border, resulting in casualties on both sides including the death of three Indian soldiers, Indian officials said on Tuesday, in a major escalation of a weeks-old standoff.

-China and India traded accusations as to who was to blame for the face-off in the snow deserts of Ladakh in the western Himalayas on Monday.
-No shots were fired, an Indian government source said.
+China’s foreign ministry confirmed there had been a “violent physical confrontation” on Monday in the border area.
+It made no mention of casualties but India’s foreign ministry said there had been casualties on both sides.

+An Indian government source said the troops had fought with iron rods and stones, and that no shots had been fired.

-The deaths were the first since the last major border clash in 1967 between the nuclear-armed Asian giants and world’s two most populous countries which have not been able to settle the dispute along their vast frontier.
+The deaths were the first since the last major border clash in 1967 between the nuclear-armed neighbours - also the world’s two most populous countries - which have been unable to settle the dispute along their lengthy frontier.

+China and India have traded accusations over who was to blame for Monday’s clashes in the snow deserts of Ladakh, which came after military commanders held meetings to resolve the situation.

 Since early May, hundreds of soldiers have fronted up against each other at three locations, each side accusing the other of trespassing.

-On Monday night, a small group of soldiers came to blows in the Galwan Valley, Indian officials said.
+On Monday night, a group of soldiers came to blows in the Galwan Valley, the Indian army said in a statement, adding that the two sides had now disengaged.

-“During the de-escalation process under way in the Galwan Valley, a violent face-off took place yesterday night with casualties on both sides,” the Indian army said in a statement.

-“The loss of lives on the Indian side includes an officer and two soldiers.
-Senior military officials of the two sides are currently meeting at the venue to defuse the situation.”

-The officer who died was a colonel, the government source said.
-The two sides had been discussing ways to de-escalate but at some point the People’s Liberation Army turned on a group of Indian soldiers, the source said.
+The two sides had been discussing ways to de-escalate but at some point, an Indian government source said, China’s People’s Liberation Army had turned on a group of Indian soldiers that included an officer.

 “They attacked with iron rods, the commanding officer was grievously injured and fell, and when that happened, more soldiers swarmed to the area and attacked with stones,” said the source, who had been briefed on the matter.